 Here is an easy idea for baby shower cupcakes - baby footprints.

-I have made these cupcakes on two occasions and both were off course for baby showers.
-One was for a boy and the other for a girl (that is obvious I guess based on the colors I used, so I am just telling you :))
+I have made these cupcakes on two occasions and both were of course for baby showers.
+One was for a boy and the other for a girl (that is obvious I guess, based on the colors I used, so I am just telling you :))

-I baked all the cupcakes in gold foiled cupcake liners.
-I wanted slightly domed cupcakes so I filled the liners with cake batter to about 2/3 full.
+I baked all the cupcakes in gold foiled cupcake liners and wanted slightly domed cupcakes so I filled the liners with cake batter to about ⅔ full.
 They turned out beautifully domed, not too high and not too flat, just at the height I was expecting.

-The first occasion I made these cupcakes, it was for a dear friend who was expecting a baby girl.
+On the first occasion, I made these cupcakes, it was for a dear friend who was expecting a baby girl.
 She wanted the cupcakes in 2 flavors - vanilla and chocolate.
-With 2 different flavors, once covered in icing, I knew it would be impossible to identity which ones are vanilla and which ones are chocolate unless someone takes a bite into the cupcakes.
-So I decided to differentiate them by using the white and pink fondant for the background and the baby feet (the theme color was pink and white).
+With 2 different flavors, once covered in icing, I knew it would be impossible to identify which ones are vanilla and which ones are chocolate unless someone takes a bite into the cupcakes.
+So I decided to differentiate them by using the white and pink fondant for the background and the baby's feet (the theme color was pink and white).

-The vanilla cupcakes had white fondant background with pink baby feet while the chocolate flavoured ones had pink fondant background and white baby feet.
+The vanilla cupcakes had white fondant background with pink baby feet.
+The chocolate one, on the other hand, had pink fondant background and white baby feet.

 The blue ones, on the other hand, were all in one flavour, so i did not alternate the fondant colors.

-For the baby feet, I drew a foot outline (without the toes) on a cardboard and cut it out.
+For the baby's feet, I drew an outline (without the toes) on a cardboard and cut it out.
 I used it to guide me in individually cutting out baby feet on a piece of thinly rolled fondant using my sugar craft knife.
 In deciding on the size of the feet, I made sure they were small enough for two of them (plus 10 toes) to fit onto one cupcake.

 And finally, I used royal icing to pipe the toes.
-Using a small round nozzle (I used Wilton round tip #2) I piped 5 toes on each foot, with the first toe on each foot slightly larger than the rest.
+Using a small round nozzle (I used Wilton round tip #2) I piped 5 toes on each cupcake.
+I made the first toe on each side slightly larger than the rest.

-Here are larger images of the cupcakes.
+Here are larger images of the shower cupcakes.
 These are just quick photos I managed of the cupcakes before I brought them to the parties.
-I wish I had taken more photos but was too busy chit chatting, by the time I remembered, the cupcakes were also gone.
+I wish I had taken more photos.
+Unfortunately, I was too busy chit-chatting, by the time I remembered, the cupcakes were also gone.

-I hope you enjoyed this idea.
+I hope you enjoyed this baby shower cupcakes idea.
 Happy decorating!